ajayrawatsap/mf_data/README.md

 The aim of this project is to calculate number of units required to sell an Equity Mutual Fund so that LTCG (Long-term capital gains) is tax Free.
-<br>This would be initially a command line tool based on python script.
-<br>In future it is planned to create standalone windows executable and then a proper website based on feedback and demand.

 For Equity Mutual funds the gains up to 100,000 INR is tax free in a Financial Year.
 To calculate number of units required to sell a MF scheme so that LTCG is tax free is a complicated process which involves multiple factors such as
 1. LTCG is applicable for any Equity MF units sold after one year of its purchase data